What is the Mobile Crisis Team (MCT)?

 What is the goal of the Mobile Crisis Team?

-To provide a first responder-based community response for those in mental health crisis to reduce hospitalizations, emergency room visits, and out of home placements.
+MCT strives to provide first responder-based community outreach for those in mental health crisis to reduce hospitalizations, emergency room visits, and out-of-home placements.

 Who are the staff members of the Mobile Crisis Team?